 Ongoing equity education also involves telling employees about company decisions that affect their equity.

-When a material event—like a new funding round or IPO—occurs, the first step you should take is updating your cap table to reflect changes in equity.
+When a material event—like a new funding round or initial public offering (IPO)—occurs, the first step you should take is updating your cap table to reflect changes in equity.
 It’s also helpful to organize regular meetings to go over company metrics and allow employees to ask questions about their equity rights and options.

 If you plan to give your employees equity, you should also provide equity education.
 At Carta, we can help.
 Check out our Twitter, LinkedIn, and Facebook profiles for links to equity tools and resources.